soodaayush/aayushsood-v1/README.md

 ## Inspiration

-I have thought of making a portfolio website for a long time, and now I have finally managed to make one.
+I have wanted to create a portfolio website for a long time, and I finally managed to do it.

 ## Challenges

-Thinking of an easy to browse layout that can be accessible on all devices, including mobile.
+Designing an easy-to-browse layout that is accessible on all devices, including mobile.

 ## Lessons Learned